LastGirlStanding/hotday-carts/03_Adding_Deployment_Events/README.md

 # Deploy the pipeline including deployment events
 In this exercise we will configure our pipeline to include Dynatrace deployment events.
 These events will enrich the DAVIS root cause analysis engine and provide trackback to our pipelines from within Dynatrace.
+Our complete pipeline definition represents 9 jobs deploying carts and carts-db and adding a deployment notification to carts for each stage.
+The complete pipeline can be viewed [here](../.gitlab-ci-withevents.yml)

+Please paste the following commands into your shell to make the pipeline change, commit it and push it via the git cli:

 ```console
 cd /usr/keptn/hotday-carts